 The twisting can also completely block entry of blood supply into the stomach.
 As the blood supply is cut off, the stomach tissue begins to die.

-Some of the classic symptoms of dog bloat include:
+Some of the classic symptoms include:

 - Unproductive attempts to vomit